onehungrymind/angular-cucumber-cypress/README.md

-# Angular Reactive Workshop
+# Cucumber with Angular and Cypress

-For this workshop, we are going to build Redux state around the `projects` feature with NGRX.

 ## The Stack